 The Jean Tinguely Museum

 This museum houses some of the sculptures and paintings of the Swiss artist, Jean Tinguely.
 It’s located just outside the Old Basel City Centre, and it’s a popular place for people to start floating down the Rhine in the Summertime.
-Admission is 18 CHF.

 The Culture Museum